Skip to content

 Your Travel Guide To The Best Of Warsaw, Poland

-If you arrive by train at Warsaw Central Station, the first thing you’re likely to see is the Palace of Culture and Science.
+If you arrive by train at Warsaw Central Station, you’ll likely see the Palace of Culture and Science.
 A colossus reminiscent of a cross between Big Ben and the Empire State Building, the palace was a gift from the Soviet Union to the Polish nation.
-The tower, which is 237 meters tall, can be easily seen from various city angles; accordingly, from its 30th floor, you’ll have a fantastic view of…well, everything in Warsaw!
+The tower, which is 237 meters tall, can be easily seen from various city angles; accordingly, from its 30th floor, you’ll have a fantastic view of… everything in Warsaw!

-The Palace of Culture and Science in Warsaw is probably one of the most striking skyscrapers and is also a landmark of the city.
-In the palace itself, you will find cinemas, museums, halls, and theaters as well.
-Built in the style of socialist classicism, the “gift of the Soviet nation” with its more than 3,000 rooms can be visited by guided tour, and the observation floor on the 30th floor can be reached by elevator.
+The Palace of Culture and Science in Warsaw is probably one of the most striking skyscrapers and is also a city landmark.
+In the palace itself, you will find cinemas, museums, halls, and theatres as well.
+Built in socialist classicism, the “gift of the Soviet nation” with its more than 3,000 rooms can be visited by guided tour, and the observation floor on the 30th floor can be reached by elevator.

 Visit the Warsaw Uprising Museum